Helping our clients

 financial security and value to your property or property business.

-We design & implement acquisition projects.
-Previous briefs our team managed include network campaigns for telecommunication infrastructure.
 We manage the process and stakeholders for projects ranging from essential infrastructure to investment and development.
 An acquisition and disposal project, designed from concept, is a great tool for generating diverse commercial benefits including research and design of site acquisition campaigns with detailed risk criteria and risk mitigation policies.

 Facilities management consultancy with New Zealand Property Practice will improve property portfolio functionality, comfort, safety and efficiency.
 We focus on integrating the building functionality, processes, and technology with the buildings occupants.

 Comprehensive and tailored property maintenance solutions for commercial property.
 We service and deliver ongoing maintenance projects.
 From large scale to smaller commercial property maintenance needs to programmed maintenance plans that keep your assets appreciating capital value.
-All our services are designed t o be environmentally sustainable, and can be

 Commercial property leasing advice from our NZPP consulting team.